 Keeping Your Nursing Knowledge Up to Date

 Completing nursing CE credits will help you to stay current with new information.
 The field of healthcare is constantly changing and the facts and values you learned in nursing school might have changed.
-It is important to get refreshed on information you already know and learn any new information that is relevant to your nursing practice.
+It is important to get refreshed on the information you already know and learn any new information that is relevant to your nursing practice.

 In order to provide the best care possible, it is vital that nurses are frequently updating their knowledge.
 It is very important to continue your nursing education and CEs are an excellent method of doing so.
 You don’t want some new nurses knowing more than you; do you?

 Nursing CE Topics Are Diverse

 You may think that nursing CEs might be boring and repetitive.
 However, you may be unaware that you have the freedom to choose the courses you take.
 Continuing Education credits for nurses cover a range of topics that you may find relevant to your daily practice.